lena-voita/good-translation-wrong-in-context/README.md

 <a name="docrepair"></a>
 ## DocRepair: Context-Aware Monolingual Repair

+We push further the idea of using less document-level parallel data and propose __the first approach__ of using __only monolingual document-level data__ for context-aware MT: the DocRepair model.

 The DocRepair model corrects inconsistencies between sentence-level translations of a context-agnostic MT system (baseline system).
 It does not use any states of a trained MT model whose outputs it corrects and therefore can in principle be trained to correct translations from any black-box MT system.